jobmarley/VSMipsProjectExtension/README.md

 Contains the debug engine.
 It communicates with MipsRemoteDebugger throught TCP to debug the processor.

 ## ElfSymbolProvider
 This is a native side-by-side COM component.
-It implement everything that touches debug symbols.
+It contains everything related to debug symbols.
 I implemented it in native c++ because it uses libdwarf, and I didn't want to bother marshalling everything in c#.
 The libdwarf binaries were compiled by myself on mingw64.
-The COM marshaling is causing issues though.
-The Session Debug Manager seems to want the event arguments to be marshalled, or is not really happy about them being native I don't really know.
-But the issue only arises with expression evaluation, which is disabled for now.

 ## MipsRemoteDebugger
 This is the server part of the debugger.
 It uses [mipsdebug](https://github.com/jobmarley/pcie_mips_driver) on the target machine to access the processor hardware.